acm-cui/website-cui2023/submit/workshops.md

 ---
 label: Workshops
 description: CUI !!conference.year!! will feature a dedicated workshops track, allowing attendees to organise focused activities co-located at the conference.
+We are now open to workshops proposals.

 splash_title: Workshops<br>at CUI !!conference.year!!